eloi1201/CTF/HITB-XCTF_2018/MISC-pix.md

 passwd.db: Keepass password database 2.x KDBX
 ```

-Based on question description, the password db file had week password which combined with "hitb" and 6 digit of numbers.
-So developed simple python code to genenrate dictionary file.
+Based on the question description, the password db file had a weak password which combined with "hitb" and 6 digit numbers.
+So developed simple python code to genenrate a dictionary file.

 ```
 initStr = "hitb"